zitos97/Hypermobile-Joint-Protector/README.md

 # Low-Fi Prototype of a Hypermobile Joint Protector Assistant

-This repository is dedicated to the project of the lecture Interactive Systems 2020 (Theme 1 - Textile Circuits) at Saarland University.
-We aimed for the development of an eTextile concept that supports people suffering from hypermobility.
-The design of the joint protection assistant is chosen such that it does not affect the overall mobility but constantly keeps track of critical overextensions.
-When detecting such an overextension which might occur, e.g., during sports, the user is noticed immediately such that they can fix their posture appropriately.
-Although we focus on elbow joints only, feel welcome to adapt the proposed concept to other body regions or to further advance the overall concept.

-Our proposed low-fi prototype keeps track of arm stretchings with the help of a self-made, crocheted stretch sensor constantly measuring the degree of (over)extension.
-When identifying a possibly overextended elbow, the user is notified by some vibrotactile feedback.
+As part of the course Interactive Systems 2020 (Theme 1 - Textile Circuits) at Saarland University, I aimed for the development of an eTextile concept that supports people suffering from hypermobility.
+Our proposed low-fi prototype keeps track of elbow joint stretchings with the help of a self-made, crocheted stretch sensor constantly measuring the degree of (over)stretching.
+When identifying a critical stretchin, the wearer is notified by some vibrotactile and visual feedback.
 If no overstretching is detected, the wearable should not be perceived as such and is nothing else than a usual arm sleeve.
-One clue for the detection of overextensions is the required initial configuration of the prototype before using it.
-For that, the arm must be held in a position in which it is stretched but not overextended yet.
-This position/measured degree of extension will be used to configure the system since it acts as a threshold for identifying overextensions.

-More technically speaking, the decision when to activate the vibrotactile module is based on the measurements of the integrated stretch sensor on the inside of the am sleeve and a microcontroller programmed accordingly.
-The microcontroller uses the measurements of the stretch sensor to activate the vibe module if those measured values are larger than the initially determined threshold.
-It tells the module to stop vibration if the measurement falls below this threshold again.
-In turn, this means that the microcontroller must periodically take and interpret the current state of our stretch sensor.
-An LED might be used in addition to the vibration module to offer some visual feedback, as well.

 ## Getting Started

 These instructions will get you a copy of the project prototype and running on your local machine for your own development and testing purposes.
-The instructions also provide circuit diagrams (photos and .fzz) for rebuilding the prototype not only on Tinkercad but should also enable you to physically build a prototype (see Fritzing circuit .fzz and .ino code).
+The instructions also provide circuit diagrams (photos and .fzz) for rebuilding the prototype in Tinkercad and should enable you to physically build a prototype (see Fritzing circuit .fzz and .ino code).

-More details on how to crochet your own stretch sensor can be found in the report (see .pdf file).
+Details on how to crochet your own stretch sensor and the construction of the sleeve can be found in the [report](https://github.com/zitos97/Hypermobile-Joint-Protector/blob/master/IAS20_ProjectReport.pdf) or in the [Wiki](https://github.com/zitos97/Hypermobile-Joint-Protector/wiki).

 The Media folder provides additional photos and videos of prototypes, experiments, materials, etc as reference.